dreamyguy/color-consolidator/README.md

 ## Purpose

-This application was designed out of a need to consolidate colors spread over several projects/products into a single style-guide that would then be shared and maintained by a team of UX and Frontend Developers.
+This application was designed out of a need to consolidate colors spread over several projects/products into a single style-guide, that would then be shared and maintained by a team of UX and Frontend Developers.

 The app is a combination of [AngularJS][1] & [Firebase][2] goodness.
-It's connected to a Firebase database that - with the help of AngularJS - is updated instantly whenever data is added, edited or deleted, giving those who are maintaining the *Color Consolidator* the advantage of real-time viewing.
+It's connected to a Firebase database that - with the help of AngularJS - is updated instantly whenever data is added, edited or deleted, giving those who are maintaining the *Color Consolidator* the advantage of real-time viewing & editing.

 ###The requirements for the application were: